PRICES FOR TREE REMOVAL

 Our aim here is to be transparent by giving you important details so you can be fully educated when dealing with a tree service company.

-Let’s start by talking about 4 universal variables that all tree service providers will take into consideration before determining a price.
-Failure for a tree service provider to understand could pose problems for the company as well as the homeowner.
-Each company may interpret the difficulty level associated with these variables differently, but nonetheless they will take these into consideration.
+Let’s start by talking about 4 universal factors that all tree service providers will take into consideration before determining a price.
+Failure for a tree service provider to understand these factors could pose problems for the company as well as the homeowner.
+Each company may interpret the difficulty level associated with them differently, but nonetheless they will take these into consideration.

-These four variables are: Height, Location, Species, and Condition.
+These four factors are: Height, Location, Species, and Condition.

 BREAKING DOWN TREE REMOVAL COST

-Let’s take a little closer look at these four variables and how tree removal price depends on them.
-The more you can understand these four variables related to your tree the easier it is to understand how price is determined.
+The more you can understand these four factors related to your tree the easier it is to understand how price is determined.

-Keep a mental note of where your tree fits in on these variables as it will come in handy shortly when we talk pricing.
+Keep a mental note of where your tree fits in on these factors as it will come in handy shortly when we talk pricing.

 Height is the go-to adjective that customers use when describing their tree.
 An important one at that.
 But, what justifies a big tree?
 So that we can all speak the same language, we created this simple diagram.